liamrharwood/Capping2017/README.md

 `npm run build` bundles all current `.jsx` files into a `bundle.js` file.

-`npm run dev` causes Webpack to constantly watch the project, and rebundle any time it detects and new changes saved.
+`npm run dev` causes Webpack to constantly watch the project, and rebundle any time it detects any new changes saved.

 It is recommended to have both `ws --spa index.html` and `npm run dev` running in two terminal windows while developing.